Chick92/ugv_block_V_instructions/README.md

 # Attaching wheels

+Each UGV will come with the axles and wheels fitted, however should the user wish to remove them, it is recommended to apply loctite to each screw before inserting it.
+The set screws should be inserted first, and then the clamping screws to ensure a secure fitment.

 Each axle features 4x M3 set screw, tapped holes, and a further 4x M3 clamping, tapped holes.
 It is recommended to use the included 6x M3 machine screws with both the clamping holes and the set screw holes.
 The 2x set screw holes closest to the tyres are not used.

-Each UGV will come with the axles fitted, however should the user wish to remove them, it is recommended to apply loctite to each screw before inserting it.
-The set screws should be inserted first, and then the clamping screws to ensure a secure fitment.

 # Powering on and powering off the UGV